 But if you’re looking for a no-sugar-added banana bread, I recommend using my monk fruit-sweetened paleo banana bread recipe instead.

-“What do I do if my loaf is browning too much during the baking process?”
+“What do I do if my loaf is browning too much in the oven?”

 This is a common problem with thick, moist batters: the top is perfectly golden but the center is still liquid.